ZaiusInc/node-sdk/README.md

 ## Usage

-Zaius APIs are exposed through the `z` export:
+ODP APIs are exposed through the `z` export:

 ```javascript
 import {z} from '@zaiusinc/node-sdk';